 Daniela emphasizes patient education throughout her treatments empowering patients to become advocates of their own health care.
 She enjoys combining manual therapy and her expertise in Pilates to create personalized plans of care for each patient.

 Daniela is an active member of the American Physical Therapy Association (APTA) and participates in annual professional conferences and continuing education courses.

-In addition to providing exceptional physical therapy, she is also offering Pilates classes in both our Boulder (Waldron’s Peak Physical Therapy) and Golden (Sirona) clinics.
+In addition to providing exceptional physical therapy, she is also offering Pilates classes at Waldron’s Peak Physical Therapy.
 Come check out a class and see what Pilates can do for you.

 As a native Ecuadorian, born and raised in Quito, Daniela grew up loving the outdoors.
-In her spare time, her and her husband Erik enjoy spending time rock climbing, mountain biking, and running.
+She and her husband Erik have 2 beautiful girls and enjoy spending time together as a family in addition to rock climbing, mountain biking, and running.

 Barbara Tschoepe, PT, DPT, PhD

 Dr. Barbara Tschoepe merged her clinical practice, Pro Physical Therapy PC with Waldron’s Peak Physical Therapy PC in 2009 after her practice served the Boulder community for over 20 years.
 She received her physical therapist degrees from Texas Woman’s University and Regis University and her PhD from the University of Colorado, Boulder.
 As a movement science expert, her clinical practice focuses on assisting individuals in the prevention and management of a variety of musculoskeletal and neuromuscular movement disorders.
 She has a special interest in reducing the physical impact of neuromuscular diseases that often affect women and our aging population.
 Barb’s patients appreciate the value of her expert guidance and exercise prescriptions as they successfully aim to maintain a healthy and invigorating lifestyle.